f4fez/prm80/Tools/ChannelListFromToPRM_HowTo.md

 ![](Pictures/TeraTerm_SendChannels.jpg)

-If you want have the data stored to the EEPROM, Press the ÅgXÅh button after all data have been sent.
+If you want have the channel data stored into the EEPROM, press the 'X' button after all data have been sent.
 Now you are done with
 * Download channel list from PRM80xx
 * Modify channel list